-Table 1: Student Ideology and Partisanship by College Characteristics
+Table 1: Student Ideology and Partisanship by College Selectivity

-Note: Panels A1, A2, B1, and B2 use data on self-reported ideology, selectivity, and research-orientation from the CIRP College Senior Survey maintained by UCLA's Higher Education Research Institute.
+Note: Panels A and B use data on self-reported student ideology and selectivity data from the CIRP College Senior Survey maintained by UCLA's Higher Education Research Institute.
 "Left" denotes liberal or far-left, "Middle" denotes middle-of-the-road, and "Right" denotes conservative or far-right.
-Panels A3 and B3 use L2 party registration data assessed 10 to 14 years later among my in-sample UC applicants combined with college characteristics from Opportunity Insights.
+Panel C uses L2 party registration data assessed 10 to 14 years later among my in-sample UC applicants combined with college characteristics from Opportunity Insights.
 "Neither" denotes students who are registered voters, but do not affiliate with a major party.
-"Mean SAT Percentile" reflects the percentile rank of a campus's average SAT score relative to all campuses within the national UCLA HERI sample, weighted by student population.
+In all panels, "Mean SAT Percentile" reflects the percentile rank of a campus's average SAT score relative to all campuses within the national UCLA HERI sample, weighted by student population.